-“A real life example of a bribe: A child does not want to transition to the cafeteria during school and he starts to tantrum.
+“A real life example of a bribe: A child does not want to transition to the cafeteria during school and he starts a tantrum.
 While the child is screaming the teacher says, “If you quit screaming I will give you a candy heart”.
 The child quits screaming and gets the candy heart.
 As soon as the class starts to transition to lunch the child starts to tantrum again in the hallway.”

 Difference between bribery and reinforcement:

-Reinforcement and Bribery are completely DIFFERENT things!
+Reinforcement and Bribery are completely different things!

-- In reinforcement, rewards are earned as incentive for displaying good behaviors, whereas bribes are given in response to a challenging behavior
+- In reinforcement, rewards are earned as incentive for displaying good behaviors, whereas bribes are given in response to a challenging behavior.

 - Reinforcements create a lasting change in kids; Bribes only work a short term.

-- Reinforcement is planned ahead of time and is usually delivered with praise while, on the other hand bribery is reactive and is mostly delivered in frustration
+- Reinforcement is planned ahead of time and is usually delivered with praise while, on the other hand bribery is reactive and is mostly delivered in frustration.

 - In Reinforcement, the adult is in control and they decide when (and if) the reward has been earned.
 In bribery the child is in control, negotiation is made in exchange for compliance.